 The AMP Summer Series (formerly MicCheck!) is a summer series of events, workshops, and performances that feature emerging and established Asian and Pacific Islander (API) artists from diverse mediums, including film, poetry, visual art, comedy, dance, and more.
 It is presented in tandem with the Jade International Night Market and aligned with APANO’s cultural work programs.
 This year’s AMP Summer Series summer cultural event series focuses on the theme of PASSAGES, asking these important questions: The act of passage moves us through, under, over, and past something.
 Passage brings us from one place to another, impacting our relationships and the people who are part of our journey.
 Who came with you?
 Who do you carry with you?
 Who is next to you?
 Who is coming with you?
 What are we building together?
-Stay tuned for our full lineup to be announced soon!
+Find the full lineup of AMP Summer Series programs here!

 Why are now called the AMP Summer Series?